See below for Frequently Asked Questions (FAQ)

 - Withdrawal after entry deadline after the draw is made – no refund

-All refunds are processed after the tournament.
+All refunds are processed within seven days after completion of the tournament.

 FAQ – OFFICIATING / TOURNAMENTS